Executive Director, Bill Albert, PhD

 Lena Dmitrieva is a Senior Usability Consultant at the User Experience Center.
-Dmitrieva brings more than eight years of experience in writing and technology to her role in the center.
-Lena has considerable experience managing usability projects and has worked with a diverse range of clients in software and web design.
+Lena brings more than a decade of experience in UX consulting to her work at the center.

-Dmitrieva holds a Bachelor of Science in Economics from UMass/Boston and an Master of Science in Human Factors from Bentley University.
+Lena holds Master of Science with Distinction in Human Factors from Bentley University.
 She is a member of the Usability Professionals’ Association, the Human Factors and Ergonomics Society, and the Greater Boston SIGCHI.
-Before joining the staff at the center, Dmitrieva worked as a technical writer for an information technology consulting group.
-Her background includes technical writing, QA testing, data analysis, survey design and web design.

 Consultant, David Juhlin

-Juhlin holds a Master of Science in Physics with a concentration in human interaction from Lulea University of Technology in Sweden.
-He is a member of the International User Experience Professionals Association (UXPA), and Boston UXPA.
+David holds a Master of Science in Physics with a concentration in Human Interaction from Lulea University of Technology in Sweden.
+He is currently pursuing an MBA.
+Prior to joining User Experience Center, he created his own company (GoUsability), and was an Interaction Designer at Walking Thumbs.
+David also assists with marketing for the Journal of Usability Studies, and is a member of the International User Experience Professionals Association (UXPA).

 Senior Consultant, Peter McNally

 Peter McNally is a Senior Usability Consultant at the User Experience Center.
 Pete has more than 20 years’ experience in usability, information architecture, accessibility, and software engineering.
 His current areas of interests include the intersection of user experience (UX) and customer experience (CX), universal design, and internet of things (IoT).

 Regardless of the area or technology, Pete always focuses on the human at the end of the product, so they can have the most seamless and engaging experience.
 He has worked with users and designed digital experiences in the financial services, healthcare, government, education, energy, manufacturing, defense, and electronics industries.